chinzhiweiblank/coredns-acme/README.md

 2. Cut and paste the CSR into a Certificate Authority's (CA) page
 <img src="img/SubmitCSR.jpg" alt="Submitting a CSR" width="50%" height="50%">
 3. Prove ownership of the domain(s) in the CSR by manually resolving the CA's challenges.
-4. Download the issued certificate and install it on the server
+4. Download the issued certificate and install it on the server.
 <img src="img/PasteSSLCert.png" alt="Installing SSL Cert" width="50%" height="50%">

 ### Certificate Mismanagement